system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ![GPU power connections](./img/GPU-power-connectors.jpg)

 5. Hold the latch on the motherboard to free the PCIe connection, then pull the card out of the slot.
-    - If removing a GPU in the bottom slot, it may be necessary to remove the GPU in the top slot first in order to reach the bottom latch.
+    - If removing a GPU in the bottom slot, it may be necessary to remove the GPU in the top slot first in order to reach the bottom slot's latch.
     - If space is tight, a long object such as a screwdriver can be used to press the latch.

 ![PCIe slot latch](./img/pcie-latch.jpg)